-As you know, knowledge of the nature of Planck’s constant is the only key that can open the way for us to understand quantum mechanics, to write a complete quantum theory, avoiding the currently dominant axiomatic approach.
+As you know, knowledge of the nature of Planck’s constant is the only key that can open the door for us to understand quantum mechanics, to write a complete quantum theory, avoiding the currently dominant axiomatic approach.
 This is the only way to understand the foundations of quantum theory.
-This statement is true, since only an understanding of where the Planck constant comes from will enable us to derive the equations describing quantum physics from the variational principle (recall that the Schrödinger, Klein-Gordon-Fock and Dirac equations were postulated and have not yet been obtained from the first principles).
+This statement is true, since only an understanding of where the Planck constant comes from, will enable us to derive the equations describing quantum physics from the variational principle (recall that the Schrödinger, Klein-Gordon-Fock and Dirac equations were postulated and have not yet been obtained from the first principles).

 Several years ago, I managed to find 3 independent ways to calculate the Planck’s constant from first principles (i.e. from the geometry of the Universe).
 Understanding the nature of Planck’s constant made it possible to write out the complete equations of electrodynamics, devoid of the known limitations inherent in Maxwell’s equations.
 Let me note here in brief some of the problems of Maxwell’s electrodynamics.
 The redshift observed for distant galaxies does not follow from Maxwell’s theory in any way, and we have to introduce it artificially.
 In reality, the redshift caused by a slow change in the metric tensor should have been present in the very equations of electrodynamics written out for the expanding Universe.
 In addition, Maxwell’s electrodynamics does not work on microscales (quantum objects) although the electromagnetic field is quantized by itself as it was argued by Einstein (1905) and by Debye (1910).
 Moreover, there are a number of well-known paradoxes inherent in Maxwell’s electrodynamics (see for example V. Ginzburg’s book “Additional Chapters”).
 All these facts argue that Maxwell’s electrodynamics is incomplete and needs to be generalized to the case of a changing metric of space.